 so it was quite sufficient for what I needed at the time.
 Of course, it had no themes, instant preview, or any other magic to it, but it was simple and it worked.

 tcsh specifically?
-Let’s explore that in a different post.
+Let’s explore that in a future post.

 Suffice it to say that I’m happy to be using the newer stack and look forward to writing more with this setup!